-In comparison to original forecasted traffic, automobile traffic is up 39%, while truck traffic is down 15%.
-Tolling revenue remained constant in fiscal 2014-15, reflecting the slight decrease in traffic volume.
+In comparison to the original traffic forecast from 1997, automobile traffic is up 47%, while truck traffic is down 14%.

 In the summer of 2013, the Corporation embarked on a 5 year program to repave the entire Cobequid Pass.
-The repaving includes milling off 50mm of the existing surface and replacing it with two lifts of new asphalt, widening of the existing roadway from 9.5 to 10.9 metres, replace all existing guardrail and re-gravel all shoulders.

-During 2014-15, the 2nd year of the program, the Corporation expended \$5.2 million on the repaving.
+The repaving includes milling off 50mm of the existing surface and replace with two lifts of new asphalt, widening of the existing roadway from 9.5 to 10.9 metres, replacing all existing guardrail and re-gravel all shoulders.
+During 2016-17, the 4th year of the program, the Corporation expended \$4.6 million on the repaying.

-This report provides a broad overview of the history and administrative structure of the Corporation, and the traffic and financial operation of the Cobequid Pass for fiscal 2014-15.
-The financial statements are in accordance with the International Financial Reporting Standards.
+This report provides a broad overview of the history and administrative structure of the Corporation, and the traffic and financial operation of the Cobequid Pass for fiscal 2016-17.
+The financial statements are in accordance with International Financial Reporting Standards.
 The accompanying notes provide a thorough explanation of the financial details of the Corporation's operations.